xi/survivor/README.md

 ## Installation

 The game is written in rust and does not have any dependencies outside the standard library and libc.
-You can run `make` to compile it.
+You can run `cargo run` to build and execute it.

 Note that the code is not very portable yet, so there might be issues on non-linux, non-glibc, or non-xterm environments.